Graduate Exchange (HEX)

 Youth Interrupting Images of Violence and History: The Talk Back

-This is a collaborative project with Ligia (Licho) Lopez Ph.D, Faisal Abdu'Allah Ph.D in partnership with Centro Hispano.
-The project aims to create a dialogue between Latinx and Afro-Latinx students from Madison and Mayan student-teachers in Guatemala.
-Madison students will reflect upon images selected by Mayan youth, make their own critique and produce new images that continue the dialogue.
-The workshops will be dedicated to reflect upon the images, their relation to the life of the students and how they want to represent their stories.
-Art will set up a conversation with larger and ongoing problems of racism and discrimination in the US and Latin America.
-The product will be an exhibit inviting viewers to learn, meditate, inquire, and reflect upon social and racial relations, politics and families, history and geography, and migration from the perspective of Latinx and Afro-Latinx youth.
+This was a collaborative project with Ligia (Licho) Lopez Ph.D, Faisal Abdu'Allah Ph.D in partnership with Centro Hispano.
+The project created a dialogue between Latinx students from Madison and Mayan student-teachers in Guatemala.
+Madison students reflected upon images selected by Mayan youth from the National Archive of Guatemala, made their own critique and produced new images that continue the dialogue about their untold histories.
+The workshops were held with a group of students form the program Escalera and were dedicated to reflect upon the images, their relation to the life of the students and how they want to represent their social concerns as well as how the process of creating images and screen printing them.
+Art set up a conversation with larger and ongoing problems of racism and discrimination in the US and Latin America.
+The product was two exhibits including photographies and poetry one at the UW Art Lofts Gallery and one at the Madison West High-school's Gallery.
+The archival photographies spoke of the history of producing indigeneity and the extortion of bodies in the process.
+The artists decided create images of protest, images that highlighted the role of women in keeping families strong in the face of violence, questioning borders and immigration fears, and giving love and friendship an important place in remaining alive, happy and critical.

 Speak Up: Public Speaking and Tactical Argumentation for Community Justice